iklobato/iklobato-nvim-config-python/README.md

 If you prefer to install manually:

 1. Ensure you have the necessary dependencies:
-   - Neovim 0.10.0+ (https://github.com/neovim/neovim/releases) - Required for vim.loader support
+   - Neovim 0.11.0+ (https://github.com/neovim/neovim/releases) - Required for nvim-lspconfig compatibility
    - Node.js and npm (for LSP servers)
    - Git
    - Ripgrep (for Telescope searching)